Morbid (band): History

 Morbid was formed in Stockholm at the end of 1986.
 With Per "Dead" Ohlin as the group's founder and leader, there were a number of members before the band settled on the line-up of John "John Lennart" Hagström, "TG" on guitars, Jens Näsström on bass and Lars-Göran Petrov on drums.
-When "TG" left the band, he was replaced by Ulf Cederlund.
-The band then recorded their debut demo, December Moon, at Thunderload Studios in Stockholm on 5 and 6 December 1987.
-This was the only recording featuring this line-up, as Hagström quit and Ohlin left for Norway to join the black metal band Mayhem.
-The remains of the band tried to carry on, and brought in photographer John Scarisbrick as a new vocalist.
-Scarisbrick lived near a recording studio named Sunlight, which would later gain some notoriety in death metal circles, recording bands like Entombed and Dismember.
-It was there that the band recorded their last release, a demo titled The Last Supper, in September 1988.
-The band faded as Petrov and Cederlund started Nihilist, which eventually turned into Entombed.
-Näsström later continued in the bands Contras and Skull.
+When "TG" left the band, Ulf Cederlund replaced him.
+The band recorded their debut demo, December Moon, at Thunderload Studios in Stockholm on 5 and 6 December 1987.
+This was the only recording with this line-up, as Hagström quit and Ohlin left for Norway to join black metal band Mayhem.
+The remains of the band brought in photographer John Scarisbrick as a new vocalist.
+Scarisbrick lived near a recording studio named Sunlight, which would gain notoriety in death metal circles, recording bands like Entombed and Dismember.
+There, the band recorded their last release, a demo titled The Last Supper, in September 1988.
+The band faded as Petrov and Cederlund started Nihilist, which turned into Entombed.
+Näsström continued in the bands Contras and Skull.